-In 2011 we developed a Brownfield Tax Abatement Application for our only applicant and which is attached.
+Our Brownfield Tax Abatement Application is attached.
 No other policy is required at this time.

 PREFERENTIAL ASSESSMENT FOR AGRICULTURAL PROPERTY

 In the last 30 plus years we have had only one Preferential exemption.
 It is the expert opinion of staff that DeKalb County property owners benefit more from the Conservation Use (CUVA) exemption, and why we do not foresee new applications for this exemption.
 However, to address the requirements of the statute, it provides that the exemption